mbelisaire/100-days-of-code/log.md

 **Today's Progress**: I did a pause yesterday, and today I'm back to Node.js, trying to finish my learning project, still a few days to go!

 **Thoughts:** Work Hard, Dream Big...

+### Round 1 Day 24: August 21, 2017

+**Today's Progress**: I keep on working on my Node.js learning project, it would be nice to finish it this week!
+Next step add authentication!

+**Thoughts:** ...This 'side' work...
+I'd prefer coding